 The call of the loon is perhaps the most recognizable of all bird sounds in North America.
 We all know the call of the loon but few have had the opportunity to get up close and personal with these magnificent birds in quiet natural settings as it requires local knowledge, patience and above all a boat.
-Welcome to Algonquin Park, the highest population of nesting common loons in the world.
+Welcome to a loon tour that is held in the beauty of Algonquin Park, the highest population of nesting common loons in the world.
 Sparkling fresh water lakes lined with marshes, black spruce and giant white pines makes for the perfect setting for a day on the water photographing loons with their chicks.
-This is a trip that is sure to fill your memory banks.
+This loon tour is sure to fill your memory banks.

 WHAT TO BRING

 What to Bring:

 On this loon tour you will be working from a boat during this tour and as such may be subject to rainy conditions or full on sun and everything in between.
 Keep a close eye on the forecast the day before your trip and dress accordingly.
 If rain is expected you’ll need to select clothing that will keep you dry and comfortable during your time on the boat.
 Fabrics like Gore-tex are an excellent choice to repel the rain.